 All of the equity capital that we currently manage is long-term in nature.
-As of December 31, 2021, 100% of our assets under management were in permanent capital vehicles with no fund termination or maturity date.
+As of March 31, 2022, 100% of our assets under management were in permanent capital vehicles with no fund termination or maturity date.
 None of the Existing Gladstone Funds has a requirement to return equity capital to investors.
 This has enabled and continues to enable us to invest fund assets with a long-term focus over different points in a market cycle, which we believe is an important component in generating attractive returns.
 We believe our funds' long-term capital also leaves us well-positioned during economic downturns, when the fundraising environment for alternative assets has historically been more challenging than during periods of economic expansion.

 We manage a diverse capital base from four distinct funds.
 For the fiscal year ended June 30, 2021, approximately 24.6%, 33.7%, 19.4%, and 15.5% of our total revenue was generated from GLAD, GAIN, GOOD and LAND, respectively, with the balance of 6.8% arising from securities trade commissions and other income.
-For the six months ended December 31, 2021, approximately 21.7%, 39.7%, 14.6% and 15.9% of our total fee revenue was generated from GLAD, GAIN, GOOD and LAND, respectively, with a balance of 8.1% arising from securities trade commissions and other income.
+For the nine months ended March 31, 2022, approximately 21.9%, 36.1%, 15.0% and 16.4% of our total fee revenue was generated from GLAD, GAIN, GOOD and LAND, respectively, with a balance of 10.6% arising from securities trade commissions and other income.
 Through our funds, we manage a well-balanced and diverse capital base, which we believe is the result of our demonstrated expertise across alternative capital vehicles.

 A significant portion of our revenue is generated from management fees earned pursuant to the Advisory Agreements, the continuation of which is subject to annual review and approval by the respective boards of such funds.
 See "Certain Relationships and Related Party Transactions-Advisory Agreements."
 Management fees, which are generally based on the amount of invested capital in funds we manage, are generally more predictable and less volatile than performance-based fees.
-For the fiscal year ended June 30, 2021 and the six months ended December 31, 2021, approximately 41.6% and 25.6%, respectively, of our total revenue was comprised of base management fees.
+For the fiscal year ended June 30, 2021 and the nine months ended March 31, 2022, approximately 41.6% and 30.7%, respectively, of our total revenue was comprised of base management fees.
 For the years ended June 30, 2019, 2020 and 2021, base management fees averaged 38.3% of our total revenue.

 Strong Middle Market Presence.
 While GOOD has some exposure to large companies through tenants of certain properties, the Existing Gladstone Funds have substantial exposure to the United States middle market, which we define as United States businesses with \$10 million to \$1 billion in annual revenue.
 According to the National Center for The Middle Market, while the middle market represents just 3% of all United States companies, it accounts for a third of United States private sector gross domestic product and jobs, generates \$6 trillion in annual revenue and employs 48 million people in the United States.
-Prior to the COVID-19 pandemic, the National Center for the Middle Market's fourth quarter 2019 report reported that the year-over-year revenue growth rate of middle market companies was 7.5% as compared to 4.3% for companies comprising the S&P 500.
-In their report for the fourth quarter of 2020, during the pandemic, this revenue growth rate declined to -1.2%, but remains better than the -5.5% decline for companies in the S&P 500.
-As noted in the National Center for the Middle Market's second quarter 2021 report, the year-over-year revenue growth rate of middle market companies in the S&P 500.
-As noted in the National Center for the Middle Market's second quarter 2021 report, the year-over-year revenue growth rate of middle market companies in the S&P 500.
+Prior to the COVID-19 pandemic, the National Center for the Middle Market's fourth quarter 2019 report reported that the year-over-year revenue growth rate of middle market companies was 7.5% as compared to 4.3% for companies comprising the \$\$ 200.
+In their report for the fourth quarter of 2020, during the pandemic, this revenue growth rate declined to -1.2%, but remains better than the -5.5% decline for companies in the \$\$ 200.
+As noted in the National Center for the Middle Market's second quarter 2021 report, the year-over-year revenue growth rate of middle market companies improved to 8.0%.